 Video: Susan Meiselas speaks about her work

-Meiselas’ photographs were instrumental in not just depicting the brutality of the war, but they also successfully managed to display the role of those taking part in the revolution, as well as their fears and motivations.
+Meiselas’ photographs were instrumental in not just depicting the brutality of the war.
+Still, they also successfully managed to display the role of those taking part in the revolution, as well as their fears and motivations.

-Although most of the photographs in her Nicaragua series were captured years ago, Meiselas continues to return to various locations in Central America whereby she traces the lives of the people she featured in her photographs years earlier.
-Her attempts to track down the subjects of her photos has resulted in varies films.
+Although most of the photographs in her Nicaragua series were captured years ago, Meiselas continues to return to various locations in Central America.
+She traces the lives of the people she featured in her photographs years earlier.
+Her attempts to track down the subjects of her photos has resulted in various films.

 Reframing History, 2004

-In particular, in 2004, she returned to Nicaragua to complete a project which she titled Reframing History, which was designed to explore the connection between the past and the present.
-For this project, she placed several murals that were made from her Nicaraguan series at various sites where the war-torn events of years earlier transpired.
-Her objective to return to these different scenes if the war was to encourage continued dialogue and remind people that social problems still have a past, present, and future.
+In particular, in 2004, she returned to Nicaragua to complete a project titled Reframing History, which was designed to explore the connection between the past and the present.
+For this project, she placed several murals made from her Nicaraguan series at various sites where the war-torn events of years earlier transpired.
+Her objective to return to these different scenes of the war was to encourage continued dialogue and remind people that social problems still have a past, present, and future.